Perceptive Pixel: Background

+Microsoft acquisition

 On July 9, 2012, Microsoft CEO Steve Ballmer announced that they would acquire Perceptive Pixel Inc. in a transaction that closed three weeks later on July 31.
 At that year's WPC conference, Ballmer stated the company hoped to use its newly acquired technology to enhance its Windows 8 operating system.
+Han also stated that the sale could allow their products to be more broadly available.

-On January 21, 2015, Microsoft announced the Surface Hub, a next-generation device under the Surface brand, developed by members of the Perceptive Pixel team.
+On January 21, 2015, Microsoft announced the Surface Hub during its Windows 10 launch.
+The new product was described as a next-generation device under the Surface brand and was developed by members of the Perceptive Pixel team.